-The first mechanism, i.e. the mutual acceptance of industrial products, confirms that Articles 9.4 and 10.4 of the Europe Agreement with Lithuania apply without other restriction as referred to in Article 35 of the Europe Agreement.
+The first mechanism, i.e. the mutual acceptance of industrial products, confirms that Articles 11 and 14.2 of the Europe Agreement with Estonia apply without other restriction as referred to in Article 34 of the Europe Agreement.
 This provision adds the predictability that is necessary to manufacturers and exporters, confirming in advance that industrial products under this mechanism may freely move between the Parties.
 The annexes making this mechanism operational have still to be negotiated.

 The second mechanism is a particular type of mutual recognition agreement (MRA) in which the mutual recognition operates on the basis of the acquis communautaire.
-It allows industrial products certified by Notified Bodies in the European Union to be placed on the Lithuanian market without having to undergo any further approval procedures, and vice-versa.
-The following sectors are covered: machinery, lifts, personal protective equipment, electrical safety, electromagnetic compatibility and simple pressure vessels.
+It allows industrial products certified by Notified Bodies in the European Union to be placed on the Estonian market without having to undergo any further approval procedures, and vice-versa.
+The following sectors are covered: electrical safety, electromagnetic compatibility, lifts and safety of toys.

-COM(96) 564 - final.
-13.11.96.
+COM (96) 564 - final.
+13.11.96

-The draft with Lithuania is fully in line with the PECAs concluded on 4th April 2001 by the Council with Hungary and the Czech Republic2.
-Lithuania has taken over the Community technical legislation in the sectors covered by the Protocol and participates in the European organisations in the field of standards, metrology, testing laboratories and accreditation.
+The draft with Estonia is fully in line with the PECAs concluded by the Council on 25th June 2002 with Latvia and Lithuania and also with those concluded with on 4th April 2001 with Hungary and the Czech Republic2.
+Estonia has taken over the Community technical legislation in the sectors covered by the Protocol and participates in the European organisations in the field of standards, metrology, testing laboratories and accreditation.

 The PECA consists of a framework agreement and a series of annexes as referred to above.
-A unilateral Community declaration inviting the Lithuanian representatives to experts meetings and committees established under the Community law referred to in the annexes is attached to the Final Act, making it clear that this will not entail any participation in the Community decision-making process.
+A unilateral Community declaration inviting the Estonian representatives to experts meetings and committees established under the Community law referred to in the annexes is attached to the Final Act, making it clear that this will not entail any participation in the Community decision-making process.
 An assessment of the PECA is made in the next paragraphs.